aaron01-dev/ValheimMods/PinAssistant/Package/README.md

 I made this mod due to auto pin mods like HotPin or Locator having troubles with their plugin, Locator had a problem with their console commands and HotPin just won't let you open the console.
 I found Locator from Purps to be pretty good, but it wasn't that user friendly with tracking custom objects, it lacked a few features but was really decent, so I thought about my own ideas.

-If not for the many source mods out there like [Locator](https://valheim.thunderstore.io/package/purpledxd/Locator/), [Pinnacle](https://valheim.thunderstore.io/package/ComfyMods/Pinnacle/), [PressurePlate](https://valheim.thunderstore.io/package/MSchmoecker/PressurePlate/) and other plugins, I would have had a hard time making this as it referenced a lot of valheim codes from them Locator mostly, but the logics like dictionary is mostly from Google :v
+If not for the many source codes out there like [Locator](https://valheim.thunderstore.io/package/purpledxd/Locator/), [Pinnacle](https://valheim.thunderstore.io/package/ComfyMods/Pinnacle/), [PressurePlate](https://valheim.thunderstore.io/package/MSchmoecker/PressurePlate/) and other plugins, I would have had a hard time making this as it referenced a lot of valheim codes from them Locator mostly, but the logics like dictionary is mostly from Google :v

 Also, thank you to the mod developers who helped me setup to start on this project or gave me info with things i had trouble with.

+# Technical
+## Have a suggestion?
+You can contact me on Discord, 'WxAaRoNxW', make a post on [Nexus](https://www.nexusmods.com/valheim/mods/2531) or add a 'New Issue' on [Github](https://github.com/aaron-yang0327-development/ValheimMods/issues).

 ## Changelog
 v1.0.0 - Initial release

 ## Known issues
--you tell me!
+- you tell me!

 If you have a problem you can find the github [here](https://github.com/aaron-yang0327-development/ValheimMods) and add an issue